cotsuka/cotsuka.github.io/content/reviews/the-lord-of-the-rings-the-fellowship-of-the-ring.md

 ---
 category: movie
-title: "The Lord of the Rings: The Fellowship of the Ring"
+title: 'The Lord of the Rings: The Fellowship of the Ring'
 date: 2025-11-26
 modified: 2025-11-30
 rating: 5